Community Playlink is a registered charity operating Free Toy Libraries and supporting Toddler Groups in Southampton.

 Community Playlink produces regular information to promote its services and there are planned fundraising events that staff and volunteers can take part in.
 We work in partnership with many other organisations to further the aims, objectives and service delivery relying on funding from grants, individuals and activities.

-If you would like to view a copy of our Mission Statement please contact us.
+If you would like to view a copy of our Constitution please contact us.

 It started off in a cupboard 40 years ago and since then has given some of the most disadvantaged children in Southampton – what many other youngsters take for granted.
 The Toy Library Service has been providing toys to thousands of city children who otherwise wouldn’t enjoy what should be a fundamental part of childhood.